Luca Sbisa

-Luca Sbisa (born 30 January 1990) is an Italian-born Swiss former professional ice hockey defenceman.
-He is currently a development coach for the San Jose Sharks.
-He played for the Philadelphia Flyers, Anaheim Ducks, Vancouver Canucks, Vegas Golden Knights, New York Islanders, Winnipeg Jets and Nashville Predators.
-Sbisa played major junior hockey in Canada with the Lethbridge Hurricanes and Portland Winterhawks of the Western Hockey League (WHL) before being selected by the Flyers in the first round of the 2008 NHL Entry Draft.
+Luca Sbisa (born 30 January 1990) is an Italian-born Swiss professional ice hockey coach and former player who is the development coach for the San Jose Sharks.
+He played as a defenceman for the Philadelphia Flyers, Anaheim Ducks, Vancouver Canucks, Vegas Golden Knights, New York Islanders, Winnipeg Jets and Nashville Predators.
+Sbisa played major junior hockey in Canada with the Lethbridge Hurricanes and Portland Winterhawks of the Western Hockey League (WHL) before being selected by the Flyers in the first round of the 2008 NHL entry draft.
 He made his NHL debut that year before returning to Lethbridge.

 Sbisa has also played for Switzerland in multiple international tournaments, including several International Ice Hockey Federation (IIHF) Ice Hockey World Championships as well as the 2010 Winter Olympics.

 Playing career

-Sbisa was drafted 19th overall by the Philadelphia Flyers at the 2008 NHL Entry Draft.
+Sbisa was drafted 19th overall by the Philadelphia Flyers at the 2008 NHL entry draft.
 On 1 October 2008, Sbisa signed a three-year, entry-level contract with the Flyers.
 Prior to his entry into the NHL, Sbisa started his hockey career with EV Zug in Switzerland.
 In the 2006–07 season, he made his debut for that club in the Swiss National League A (NLA).
 Later, he played with the EHC Seewen in the Swiss Liga.
 In the summer of 2007, he was drafted in the Canadian Hockey League (CHL)'s annual import draft to the Lethbridge Hurricanes of the Western Hockey League (WHL).

 Sbisa joined the Flyers for the start of the 2008–09 season, playing 39 games before being returned to the Hurricanes to complete the season.
 He returned to the Flyers to play in the 2009 Stanley Cup playoffs.
 He replaced Daniel Carcillo on a line when Carcillo was suspended for taking a hit on the Pittsburgh Penguins' forward Maxime Talbot during Game 1 of the Eastern Conference Quarter-finals.
 He was widely regarded as one of the Flyers' top prospects during his tenure in Philadelphia.

-At the 2009 NHL Entry Draft, on 26 June 2009, Sbisa was traded, along with Joffrey Lupul and Philadelphia's 2009 and 2010 first-round picks, to the Anaheim Ducks in exchange for Chris Pronger and Ryan Dingle.
+At the 2009 NHL entry draft, on 26 June 2009, Sbisa was traded, along with Joffrey Lupul and Philadelphia's 2009 and 2010 first-round picks, to the Anaheim Ducks in exchange for Chris Pronger and Ryan Dingle.

 On 16 October 2010, the Ducks sent Sbisa down to their American Hockey League (AHL) affiliate, the Syracuse Crunch, later recalling him on 10 November.
 Later in the 2010–11 season, on 8 March 2011, Sbisa signed a four-year contract extension with the Ducks, worth $8.7 million with a yearly cap hit of $2.175 million.